lorenzo-stoakes/learn-prolog-now/notes/01_facts_rules_queries.md

 * The functor must be an atom.
 Arguments can be any term.

-* We can just keep on nesting, e.g.:-
+* We can just keep on nesting.

+E.g.:-

     hide(X, father(father(father(butch))))